Yosef-Ali/AI-Assisted-Web-UI-Starter/AI_SETUP_INSTRUCTIONS.md

 3. Set up the component registry
 ```

-### Phase 3: Project Architecture
+### Phase 2: Project Architecture
 Ask your AI assistant to:
 ```
-Create the following structure using MCP tools:
+Create the following structure using file operations:
 1. /app layout with navigation
 2. /components folder organization
 3. /lib utilities setup